tdellard1/liftoff-assignments/P2-Project_Outline/README.md

 MediaPlayer - Users will be able to selected what message they want played to them based off them listening to them before-hand.

 ### Technologies ##
-Java
+Java,
-TwiML
+TwiML,
-XML
+XML,
-Node.js
+Node.js,
-Android Studio
+Android Studio,
-Visual Studio Code
+Visual Studio Code,
-Ngrok
+Ngrok,
-Google Firebase
+Google Firebase,
-Twilio
+Twilio,

 ### What I'll Have to Learn
-Learn how to send request to an API
+Learn how to send request to an API,
-Learn how to develop and deploy applications
+Learn how to develop and deploy applications,
-Learn how to make Back-end Servers
+Learn how to make Back-end Servers,
-Learn how to troubleshoot errors more accurately
+Learn how to troubleshoot errors more accurately,